VTON-IT: Virtual Try-On using Image Translation: Related Works

 \subsection{Virtual Try-on auxiliary human segmentation}

-Virtual Try-On using auxiliary human segmentation \cite{ayush2019powering} was based on additional improvements on existing CP-VTON.
-Using the human semantic segmentation prediction as an auxiliary task helped improve the virtual try-on performance.
-A branched architecture was proposed to simultaneously predict the try-on result and the expected segmentation mask of the generated try-on output where the target model was now wearing the in-shop cloth.
+Virtual Try-On using auxiliary human segmentation \cite{ayush2019powering} builds upon the existing CP-VTON framework by incorporating additional enhancements.
+Leveraging human semantic segmentation predictions as an auxiliary task significantly enhances virtual try-on performance.
+The proposed architecture introduces a branched design to concurrently predict the try-on outcome and the expected segmentation mask of the generated try-on output, with the target model now adorned in the in-shop cloth.